aravisv/tanstack-query-basic-app/README.md

     ex: subsequent api call / based on some user action
 11. use the queryClient from the context and prefetchQuery on hover of the first post button. so that the data will be cached. when we go to the page first post, the content will load faster, because the data is already in cache.
+12. useMutation takes mutation function - which is a function which should return a promise, and other callback functions like onSuccess, onError, onSettled, onMutate. onMutate runs before calling the actual mutation function. what we return inside onMutate will be accessible via the other callback functions' context argument. ex: this can be used to rollback to previous data in case of error